tweag/nickel/doc/manual/merging.md

 ## Merging records with metadata

 Metadata can be attached to values thanks to the `|` operator.
-Metadata currently include contract annotation, default value, merge priority, and documentation.
-We describe in this section how metadata interacts with merging.
+Metadata currently include contract annotation, default value, merge priority, optionality annotation, and documentation.
+We describe in this section how metadata interact with merging.

-Note that metadata can only be syntactically attached to record fields, with the exception of type and contract annotations, which can appear anywhere in a freestanding expression such as `(x | Num) + 1`.
-However, a contract annotation outside of a record field isn't considered metadata (it's a mere contract check) and doesn't behave the same with respect to merging. **In particular, `{foo | Num = 1}` can behave differently from `{foo = (1 | Num)}` when merged**.
+Note that metadata can only be syntactically attached to record fields, except for type and contract annotations, which can appear anywhere in a freestanding expression such as `(x | Num) + 1`.
+However, a contract annotation outside a record field isn't considered metadata (it's a mere contract check) and doesn't behave the same with respect to merging. **In particular, `{foo | Num = 1}` can behave differently from `{foo = (1 | Num)}` when merged**.
 See [the contracts section](#contracts) for more details.

 ### Optional fields